pflegende/bash-redirections-cheat-sheet/readme.md

 http://www.catonmat.net/blog/bash-redirections-cheat-sheet/

-If you want to learn how each one of these redirections works, see my other article:
+If you want to learn how each one of these redirections works, see other article:

 http://www.catonmat.net/blog/bash-one-liners-explained-part-three/